 The answer to this can perhaps be found in the framing narrative.
 This narrative, separate from the chronology of the main novel, describes a train journey undertaken by Shostakovich during the Second World War.
 While waiting on the platform, his carriage is approached by a war veteran and double amputee who is now a beggar.
 Shostakovich, an unnamed companion, and the beggar share a couple of glasses of vodka.
 This moment of friendliness, relaxation, and enjoyment amidst the outbreak of war, and of typhoid, cuts through the horrors of personal experience to something more profound.
 It is captured in the ringing out of the three vodka glasses, each filled to different levels.
 The sound of their toast: a perfect triad.

 This final realisation is both hard-won, and in the context of the novel, tinged with doubt.
 Is it a true triumph for art over power?
-Or, like Shostakovich’s Fifth Symphony, are we as readers simply “those with asses’ ears to hear […] what they wanted to hear” (58)–in this case, hearing some semblance of a happy ending?
+Or, like Shostakovich’s Fifth Symphony, are we as readers simply “those with asses’ ears to hear […] what they wanted to hear”–in this case, hearing some semblance of a happy ending?

-I would like to believe in the hope represented by this triad ringing out from the clinking of dirty vodka glasses, and, cynicism be damned, there is enough support for such a reading in the rest of the novel.
+I would like to believe in the hope represented by this triad ringing out from the clinking of dirty vodka glasses, and, there is support for such a reading in the rest of the novel.
 Despite its often pessimistic outlook, The Noise of Time cultivates oases of freedom, joy, contentment, and rebellion in music, and chooses to foreground that aspect of the form at the end of the novel.
 For me, then, the final note rings true.